Cortex Aggregation Engine

 - Delete: Decrement the count; remove the key if count reaches zero

-This guarantees precise MIN/MAX after any sequence of add/update/delete operations without requiring a full rescan.
+This single structure guarantees exact MIN, MAX, percentile, and distinct-count after any sequence of add/update/delete operations without requiring a full rescan.

 Welford's Online Algorithm